Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Discussion of results

-Theorem \ref{Curves2Symp_thm} is not sharp, as there are many tamed almost complex manifolds which admit no pseudoholomorphic curves at all (e.g. a general complex torus).
-However, there are several ways in which it is quite general.
-First of all, it would not hold if $X$ were assumed only to have a pseudoholomorphic curve passing through each point, as demonstrated by the following example.
+Theorem~\ref{Curves2Symp_thm} is not sharp, as there are many tamed almost complex manifolds which admit no pseudoholomorphic curves at all (e.g. a general complex torus).
+However, Example~\ref{hopf_eg} and Propositions~\ref{untameble_prp} and \ref{lefschetz_prp} below show that the assumptions cannot be significantly weakened.
+First of all, Theorem~\ref{Curves2Symp_thm} would not hold if $X$ were assumed only to have a pseudoholomorphic curve passing through each point, as demonstrated by the following example.